1. What does the registration fee include?

 It is important to recognize that 'fair play' does not mean 'equal play' and the expectation that court time be equal is not reasonable.
 The frequency of whistles, number of players on the bench and speed of a 'run time' game make this impossible, and an unrealistic expectation of coaches.

 If a player is sat for disciplinary reasons, these reasons must be communicated to the child prior to the discipline and the action must be followed up with the child by the coaches, and including parents where warranted.

 Parents are responsible for speaking with the coach if they feel their child is not being treated fairly.

 18. Is there a program available for my child that is younger than 9 years of age?

 Yes.
-There is an 8-week skill development program geared for 6 to 8 year olds.
-There are no formal games in this program.
-Rather it is a one hour session once per week with instructors who introduce the fundamental aspects of basketball.
-Informal, non-competitive, developmental games of 3 on 3, progressing to possible 5 on 5, scrimmages are played depending on the skill/experience level of the group.
+There is a skill development program geared for 6 to 8 year olds.
+It is a one hour session once per week with instructors who introduce the fundamental aspects of basketball.
+Informal, non-competitive, developmental games of 4 on 4, scrimmages are played as part of this program.

 19. If my child is younger than 9 years old, can he/she play in the regular league?

 There are situations where 7 or 8 year olds are permitted to play in the Mini Division (9 and 10 year olds).
 The decision to allow this is based on the child's previous basketball experience and maturity level.
 There must be room on the mini roster for underage players and players will be objectively evaluated as to their maturity and skill in a 1-2 hour skill evaluations.
 We are aware that this is a small window of time in which to assess a child's skill level, however, it is often very evident to both parents and evaluators when a child is not ready for competitive play.